 Professor J. Bryan Bennett, MBA, CPA, LSSGB (Contact Me)

 Professor Bennett is a Healthcare Futurist with extensive experience creating and implementing healthcare transforming solutions in both the acute care and ambulatory settings.
-He is the author of the book, Competing on Healthcare Analytics: The Foundational Approach to Population Health Analytics available on Amazon in the print and Kindle versions.
+He is the author of the books, Prescribing Leadership in Healthcare: Curing the Challenges Facing Today’s Healthcare Leaders and Competing on Healthcare Analytics: The Foundational Approach to Population Health Analytics.

 Professor Bennett is the founder and Executive Director for the Healthcare Center of Excellence (HCOE), a privately-funded research, training and consulting organization established to help healthcare organizations transition to be more analytics-focused.
 He started the HCOE after hearing the challenges healthcare executives were having implementing predictive analytics programs.
 Many were concerned with ‘reinventing the wheel’ when it comes to analytics since successes experienced by other healthcare organizations was not being shared and they were challenged with identifying and keeping analytical talent.